 To enable terminal notification about pending output from other Telnet connections, use the notify command in line configuration mode.
-To disable notifications, use the no form of this command. notify no notify Syntax Description This command has no argume ents or keywords.
-Command Default Disabled Command Modes Line configuration Command History Release Modification 10.0 This command y vas introduced.
-12.2(33)SRA This command v vas integrated into Cisco IOS Release 12.2(33)SRA.
-Usage Guidelines This command sets a line to i pending on a connection othe nform a user that has mu or than the current one. ltiple, concurrent Telnet connections when output is Examples In the following example, not 0 to 4: ification of pending outp ut from connections is enabled on virtual terminal lines Router(config)# line vty Router(config-line)# not: 0 4 ify Related Commands Command Description torminal notify Configuras a line to inform a user that has multiple notify syslog notify syslog [contenttype {plaintext| xml}]
+To disable notifications, use the no form of this command.

+notify

+no notify

+Syntax Description This command has no o arguments or keywords.

+Defaults Disabled

+Command Modes Line configuration

+Command History Release Modification

+10.0 This command was introduced.

+12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

+Usage Guidelines line to inform a user that has multiple, concurrent Telnet connections when output ection other than the current one.

+Examples In the following example, notification of pending output from connections is enabled on virtual terminal lines 0 to 4:

+Router(config)# lir Router(config-line)

+Related Commands Command Description

-Command Description terminal notify Configures a line to inform a user that has multiple, concurrent Telnet connections when output is pending on a connection other than the current one.
+terminal notify Configures a line to inform a user that has multiple, concurrent Telnet connections when output is pending on a connection other than the current one.